harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/code-coverage.md

 1. Set up a Java code coverage tool, such as [JaCoCo](https://github.com/jacoco/jacoco).
 2. Run your tests in a **Run** or **Run Tests** step.

-   Including JaCoCo in `pom.xml` automatically includes code coverage when `mvn test` runs.
-The code coverage report is written to an `exec` file.
+   By including JaCoCo in `pom.xml`, the `mnv test` command automatically writes a code coverage report to an `exec` file.

 3. Add a step to upload your code coverage report to cloud storage.